cjvirtucio87/Tower-Hanoi-Game/README.md

-# Towers-of-Hanoi
+# Tower-Hanoi-Game
-Gem based on the Tower of Hanoi game (https://en.wikipedia.org/wiki/Tower_of_Hanoi)
+Gem based on the Tower of Hanoi puzzle (https://en.wikipedia.org/wiki/Tower_of_Hanoi)

 Simply type $tower-hanoi-game in the command line after installing the gem.